Carmelo Anthony: Other activities

 In 2014, Anthony made a brief cameo appearance in the eighth episode of the seventh and final season FX series Sons of Anarchy as a henchman to series antagonist Moses Cartwright.
 He also participated in a merchandising cooperation with Nickelodeon for the Teenage Mutant Ninja Turtles franchise, where he has several guest appearances, namely in the 2016 action film and as a comic character in the Amazing Adventures spin-off comics to the 2012 TV series.

 In 2015, Anthony founded North American Soccer League expansion club Puerto Rico FC.
 Despite the financial recession in Puerto Rico, Anthony saw this opportunity as a form of community outreach, as well as a long-term investment in a club that could ultimately be profitable.

 Anthony is also a fan of English football club Arsenal.

 In April 2021, Anthony launched a production company called Creative 7, which was named after his New York Knicks jersey number 7, which he wore from 2011 to 2017.

+In November 2023, both Anthony and The Kid Mero launched a weekly podcast called 7PM in Brooklyn with Carmelo Anthony & the Kid Mero.

+Anthony has written two books.
+He co-authored the book "Carmelo Anthony: It's Just The Beginning" (published in 2004) with Greg Brown.
+It provides an autobiography relating his path from the streets of Baltimore to the NBA.
+He also wrote a New York Times bestselling memoir titled "Where Tomorrows Aren't Promised: A Memoir of Survival and Hope" (published in 2022).
+This book, co-written with D. Watkins, focuses on his challenging upbringing in the housing projects of Red Hook, Brooklyn, and Baltimore, detailing his early life and experiences leading up to his NBA draft.
+It delves into themes of poverty, racism, violence, and the influences that shaped him.